TheUnschooledNetwork/theunschoolednetwork.github.io/_posts/2025-02-14-Contributing-to-Unschooled.md

 toc: true
 ---

 ---

-This guide will walk you through the process of adding a post to the Unschooled Network using GitHub and Jekyll.

-### **Guide Overview**
-By following this guide, you will:
-✅ Set up the necessary tools (Ruby, Jekyll, Git)
-✅ Clone the website’s repository from GitHub
-✅ Create a new post using Markdown
-✅ Preview your post locally on your computer
-✅ Submit your changes to GitHub using a Pull Request

----

 ## !["the one light in the dark" by Patrick Brosset is licensed under CC BY-NC 2.0.
 To view a copy of this license, visit https://creativecommons.org/licenses/by-nc/2.0/?ref=openverse.](/assets/img/Posts/tungsten.jpg)

 ---

+### **Guide Overview**

+This guide will walk you through the process of adding a post to the Unschooled Network using GitHub and Jekyll.

+By following this guide, you will:
+- Set up the necessary tools (Ruby, Jekyll, Git)
+- Clone the website’s repository from GitHub
+- Create a new post using Markdown
+- Preview your post locally on your computer
+- Submit your changes to GitHub using a Pull Request

 ### **Prerequisites**
 Before proceeding, ensure you have the following: